The peak night in Buenos Aires

 What's the best meteor shower to watch from Buenos Aires this year?+

-The Eta Aquariids — its radiant climbs highest above Buenos Aires's horizon this year with the least moonlight in the way, so it's the best bet for peak rates.
+The Southern Delta Aquariids — its radiant climbs highest above Buenos Aires's horizon this year with the least moonlight in the way, so it's the best bet for peak rates.

 How many meteor showers can you see from Buenos Aires?+